nodeschool/christchurch/README.md

 Welcome to the Christchurch, NZ chapter of nodeschool

+## Join us
+[Create a new issue](https://github.com/nodeschool/christchurch/issues/new) with the Title: "Please add me as a member" Feel free to tell us something about yourself in the "Leave a comment" part of the issue.

 ## Website
 A website for the chapter is now up at [nodeschool.io/christchurch](http://nodeschool.io/christchurch)